Chart Color Schemes

 Southern Highlands is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The latest Census evaluation found that 98.0% of dwellings in Southern Highlands were houses, with the remaining 2.0% consisting of semi-detached properties, apartments, and other types.
+Southern Highlands' dwelling structures, as per the latest Census, consisted of 98.0% houses and 2.0% other dwellings (semi-detached, apartments, 'other' dwellings).
 In contrast, Non-Metro NSW had 90.6% houses and 9.4% other dwellings.
-Home ownership in Southern Highlands stood at 54.6%, with mortgaged dwellings accounting for 32.6% and rented dwellings making up 12.8%.
-The median monthly mortgage repayment was $2,108, lower than the Non-Metro NSW average of $2,167.
-The median weekly rent in Southern Highlands was $400, compared to $430 in Non-Metro NSW.
+Home ownership in Southern Highlands was at 54.6%, with the rest being mortgaged (32.6%) or rented (12.8%).
+The median monthly mortgage repayment was $2,108, lower than Non-Metro NSW's average of $2,167.
+Median weekly rent in Southern Highlands was $400, compared to Non-Metro NSW's $430.
 Nationally, Southern Highlands' mortgage repayments were higher at $2,108 versus the Australian average of $1,863, and rents were also higher at $400 compared to the national figure of $375.

 Frequently Asked Questions - Housing